 Courtesy: As an expression of respect, students are expected to give their full attention to their instructor and classmates during class time.
-Laptops should be opened only for taking notes, reading the assigned articles, or making a PPT presentation, not reading email or doing other work.
+Laptops should be opened only for taking notes, or reading the assigned articles, not reading email or doing other work.
 All other electronic communication devices must be silenced, unless the instructor indicates the use of these devices is appropriate.